 If a student has requested accommodations, do they have to use them?

 If a student received special education services in high school, will they automatically receive accommodations in college?

-Students must first provide appropriate disability documentation to MCC Disability Services.
+No. Students must first provide appropriate disability documentation to MCC Compliance Office.
 The appropriate accommodations will be developed based on the provided documentation.
 Students will not always receive the same accommodations in college that they received in high school.
 Colleges do not have to provide accommodations that change the requirements of a course or program or impose an undue financial or administrative burden to the college.
-Also, different colleges may provide different accommodations.
+Additionally, different colleges may provide different accommodations.

 Who is eligible to receive accommodations and services as a person with a disability at the college?

-An individual must meet the admission requirements, or be a current student at MCC.
-The individual must provide MCC Disability Services with documentation from a certified professional that states the diagnosis and limitations of the individual before any accommodations or services can be accessed.
+An individual must meet the admission requirements or be a current student at MCC.
+The individual must provide MCC Compliance Office with documentation from a certified professional that states the diagnosis and limitations of the individual before any accommodations or services can be accessed.

 Who is responsible for making sure that accommodations are implemented?

 It is the student’s responsibility to make sure the accommodations they requested are being implemented.
 If a student wishes to report non-compliance regarding their approved accommodations the student will need to speak with an Academic Advisor or call the MCC Compliance Office.
 Students are encouraged to speak with their instructors regarding their accommodations and needs.
-Students are also responsible for giving their instructor the “Out-of-Class” Testing form prior to a test, and for scheduling a time to take the test in the campus Testing Center.
-Students are also responsible for obtaining and returning equipment borrowed for accommodations from MCC Disability Services.
+Students with testing accommodations are responsible for giving their instructor the Testing Accommodation Form prior to a test and for scheduling a time to take the test in the campus Testing Center.
+Students are also responsible for obtaining and returning equipment borrowed for accommodations from MCC Compliance Office.

 Why are accommodations provided?

 Will Mohave Community College pay for a diagnostic evaluation from a certified professional?

 No. Colleges are not required to pay for diagnostic evaluations to help you document your disability.
 Students are responsible for providing the appropriate documentation of a disability in order to receive accommodations.